alexmagsam/3Screen-CNN/logs/README.md

 **results.csv**

-Contains the measured evaulation metrics for the test data.
+Contains the parameters used in training and measured evaulation metrics for the test data.